dmcgowandmc/init-templates/README.md

 Please allow up to 20 minutes for the stack to complete.
 Note that even when it says the stack is finished, the stack needs to under go an update after.

-One stack has finished updating, go to the load balancer section in EC2 and enter the default load balancer DNS into your browser to access the admin server
+One stack has finished updating, go to the load balancer section in EC2 and select the default load balancer DNS into your browser.
+Make sure it's https.
+If it times out, Jenkins may still be initializing.

+You will be prompted for a username and password, use the ones provided into the template to log in.
+If it prompts you for a FQDN, leave what ever is provided by default